stableex/sx.vaults/README.md

 # `vaults.sx`

-> SX Vaults stores underlying assets into interest yielding strategies.
+> SX Vaults follow interest yielding strategies that are designed to maximize the yield of the deposited asset and minimize risk.

 ### Deposit